 - 1. Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records.
 This is referred to as a 'short note' in the SEND CoP.
 It is imperative that your initial concern is logged and dated.
-We use a 'chronology of support and involvement' log (State here where these are and how it will be stored/filed/ uploaded onto secure drive or other alternative arrangements).
-These are stored on the SENCo's internal system.
-Inform xxxx-Mrs Mitchell of your concern within 2 working daysas soon as possible. (state here the details for your school) (If there is a child protection issue then our school's safeguarding procedures MUST be followed) - If a parent or pupil also raises a concern, this must be taken seriously and we must listen to these concerns.
+We use a 'chronology of support and involvement' log These are stored on the SENCo's internal system.
+Inform Mrs Mitchell of your concern as soon as possible.
+If there is a child protection issue then our school's safeguarding procedures MUST be followed - 2.
+If a parent or pupil also raises a concern, this must be taken seriously and we must listen to these concerns.
 These will be noted and dated on the child's records, as above.
-Again, inform xxxx-Mrs Mitchell of their concern within 2 working daysas soon as possible and log as above.
+Again, inform Mrs Mitchell of their concern as soon as possible and log as above.
 (If there is a child protection issue then our school's safeguarding procedures MUST be followed) - 3.
 N.B.
 At this point the child is not regarded as having SEN. How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
-Xxx (e.g. head of year, form tutor class teacher) Class teacher's and the nursery lead practitioner will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
+Class teacher's and the nursery lead practitioner will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
 Our SENCo will support you, if required.
-You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term).

-6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
+You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term). - 6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
 This is to determine whether there are any causal factors such as unidentified learning difficulties, difficulties with communication or mental health issues.